zuplo/docs/blog/2022-05-18-building-a-customer-api-weekly-chat-utsav-shah-vanta/index.md

 description: Learn how to build a public API for customers or partners
 ---

 Planning to build a new public customer or partner API but not sure where to start your research?
-Connect with fellow developers and nail development of your new API by joining our weekly meetup on [Zoom](https://zuplo.link/3wKTTGx), "Building a Customer API".
+Connect with fellow developers and nail development of your new API by joining our meetup on [Zoom](https://zuplo.link/3wKTTGx), "Building a Customer API".

 On June 9, 2022 at 3pm ET/12pm PT we'll be joined by Utsav Shah of fast growing startup Vanta (and host of the [Software at Scale](https://www.softwareatscale.dev/) podcast).
 He'll share his experience building a customer API and challenges when implementing rate limiting.
 Then we'll have an open discussion on implementing rate limiting and exposing APIs to customers and partners.